 This course examines contemporary research, theory and everyday applications, in the study of human development over the lifespan.
 We will focus on continuity and change within the individual in areas of cognition, personality, social interaction, and physical development.
-Critical thinking skills and the role of culture in developmental processes, research and study will be emphasized.
+Critical

-PSY 200 (3 credits) Goal Five

-Indigenous American Psychology
+PSY 210 (3 credits) | intermittent offering Indigenous American Psychology

 This course covers the concept of holistic lifestyles, society and worldview as practiced and perceived by Indigenous American leaders and Anishinaabe scroll documents.
 Examination of Indigenous behavior, medicine, ceremonies, rituals, and the definition of metaphysical psychology will be covered.
-Offered in Spring.

-PSY 220 (3 credits) Goal Five
+PSY 220 (3 credits) | spring semester Abnormal Psychology

-Abnormal Psychology